CliftonZG/Extract-Files-From-Folders/README.md

 # Extract-Files-From-Folders
 Extract files from folders but in Python

 Directly open/run the python file, and it will open a tkinter file dialog window two times.
 The first time, is where you will need to select the root folder with the sub-folders to extract files from.
 The second time, is where all the files will be extracted into.
+However by default, it will only copy files.

 Alternatively use the terminal by running: python extract_folders.py -src "" -dst ""

-Example
+Example:
 python extract_folders.py -src "C:\Users\Anon\Pictures\GIF" -dst "C:\Users\Anon\Desktop\Extracted_GIFs"

 Arguements: